General Post Office: Dissolution

 The British Telecommunications Act 1981 split off the telecommunications business to form the British Telecommunications corporation, leaving the Post Office corporation with the Royal Mail, parcels, Post Office Counters and National Giro businesses.
 British Telecommunications was converted to British Telecommunications plc in 1984, and was privatised.
 Girobank was divested to Alliance & Leicester in 1990.

 As part of the Postal Services Act 2000, the businesses of the Post Office were transferred in 2001 to a public limited company, Consignia plc, which was quickly renamed Royal Mail Holdings plc.
-The government became the sole shareholder in Royal Mail Holdings plc and its subsidiary Post Office Ltd.
+The UK Government became the sole shareholder in Royal Mail Holdings plc and its subsidiary Post Office Ltd.